 Defending the Kingdom

-The outer moat, Khlong Rop Krung (“Canal around the city”), was similarly formed by connecting the old Khlong Banglamphu at the northern end with Khlong Ong Ang which met the river where Phra Pok Klao Bridge now stands.
+When King Phra Phuttayotfa (Rama I) came to power in 1782 he immediately moved the capital across the river, establishing Krung Thep (“City of Angels”), at the location of Bangkok within the defensive inner moat dug by his predecessor.
+He then ordered an additional outer moat to be dug, Khlong Rop Krung (“Canal around the city”), by connecting the old Khlong Banglamphu at the northern end with Khlong Ong Ang which met the river where Phra Pok Klao Bridge now stands.
 Two small canals were cut joining the inner and outer moat, both originally being known simply as Khlong Lot or “tube canals”.

 In Bangkok’s early years much of the construction was intended to recreate the splendour of Ayutthaya.
 In a similar way King Rama I also ordered the excavation of Khlong Mahanak east from Khlong Rop Krung and running north of Wat Saket.
 The royal chronicles record that this canal was dug “so that the city people could assemble, in boats, to perform music and to recite poetry as in the rainy season ceremony of the old capital, Ayutthaya.”